702573N/Obsidian-Tasks-Calendar/README.md

 ---

+## Note color & icon
-5. In each note file you can define custom "color" and "icon" to show up in the calendar.
+In each note file you can define custom "color" and "icon" to show up in the calendar.
 To do so, you only need to add the following metadata to the first line of your note.

 ```
 ---